Last updated: October 12, 2022

 The Pierces Pass is a challenging walking track into the Grose Valley to Blue Gum Forest along the Grose River.

 The start of this track is also at the picnic area on Pierces Pass Rd.
-Note that this is a somewhat steep dirt road, but it can certainly be done with a 2wd vehicle.
+This is quite a steep dirt road, but it can be conquered with a 2wd vehicle.

 3. Mount Banks Summit Walk